ThomasGysemans/BashInGodot/README.md

 The `System` instance from `Terminal` is a property named `system` and the root is a property from `System` which is named `root`.
 As a consequence, if you want to get the instance of root from your Terminal, type `my_terminal.system.root`.

 Finally, all the variables are stored within the `runtime` property, which is an array of `BashContext`s.
 You may want to look the file directly and read the comments for more details: [BashContext](./addons/bash_in_godot/scripts/BashContext.gd).
+Share a common runtime between multiple consoles using the Reference Node.
+See the example in [demo-system.gd](./demo-system.gd).

 ## Signals